SIMBa: System Identification Methods leveraging Backpropagation: Numerical experiments

-As a second case study, we analyzed the effect of incorporating various levels of prior knowledge into SIMBa.
-To that end, we used the same simulation settings as in Section~\ref{sec:res random} to create $10$ systems but with $n=7$, $m=6$, $p=5$, and trajectories of length $500$.
-Before generating the data, however, we randomly set $60\%$ of the entries of $A$, $B$, $C$, and $D$ to zero.\footnote{We made sure that $A$ remained stable after this sparsification procedure.} We used these sparse systems to assess the impact of prior knowledge, i.e., either knowing the sparsity pattern or the true values of one or several of the state-space matrices.
-We set \texttt{LMI\_A=True} to leverage Proposition~\ref{prop:sparse} or~\ref{prop:generic} when \texttt{mask\_A} is known or not, respectively, and let SIMBa run for \numprint{25000} epochs.
+As a second case study, \old{we analyzed}this Section analyzes the effect of incorporating various levels of prior knowledge --- i.e., enforcing known sparsity patterns or true values of one or several of the state-space matrices --- into SIMBa without jeopardizing stability.
+To that end, we used the same simulation settings as in Section~\ref{sec:res random} to create $10$ stable systems but with $n=7$, $m=6$, $p=5$, and trajectories of length $500$.
+Before generating the data, however, we randomly set $60\%$ of the entries of $A$, $B$, $C$, and $D$ to zero.\footnote{We made sure that $A$ remained stable after this sparsification procedure.}\old{ We used these sparse systems to assess the impact of prior knowledge, i.e., either knowing the sparsity pattern or the true values of one or several of the state-space matrices.} We let SIMBa run for \numprint{25000} epochs.
+To ensure stability, we set \texttt{LMI\_A=True} to leverage Proposition~\ref{prop:sparse} or~\ref{prop:generic} when \texttt{mask\_A} is known or not, respectively, or \texttt{naive\_A=True} to use Proposition~\ref{prop:naive}.\footnote{\new{The used Proposition is encoded in the name of each SIMBa's instance.}} When the latter parametrization was leveraged to identify sparse Schur matrices, we additionally ran several instances of SIMBa to assess the impact of randomness --- the random seed and initialization of the trainable parameters --- on its performance, and we report here the median and minimum error achieved on each generated system.
+This shows what can be expected on average but also the best attainable performance with \textit{SIMBa-4}.
+For comparison, the same tasks were solved with the \texttt{ssest} function from the MATLAB SI toolbox~\cite{ljung1995system}.